 This common practice is both quick and cost-effective and can save you a lot of headaches.
-You only have to apply a thin layer onto the bed.
+You only have to apply a thin layer to the bed.
 Different filaments will adhere to different adhesives, so experiment to see what works best for you.

 6. Brims and Rafts

 If you don’t want to use adhesives but the 3D print not sticking to bed remains a problem, then printing a brim or raft might be your best option.

 - A brim is a layer of filament that surrounds the print and attaches to the first layer of your printed object.
 It is similar to a hat’s brim.
 It does not sit under the part, but just simply adds an extra layer around it.

 - A raft, on the other hand, is a thin layer of filament that is laid down before the rest of your print.
 This creates a flat filament base for the rest of your print to build upon.
 Both rafts and brims are removed from the final object once it is done printing.

-These are especially useful if you are creating a very small print or a print that needs a bit more support in its first few layers.
-Both will help to anchor the print and allow it to adhere better.
+These are especially useful when creating very small prints or prints that need more support in their first few layers.
+For instance, both will help to anchor the print and allow it to adhere better.

 Non-optimal first layer adhesion is a common problem in 3D printing, especially with PLA and AMB.
 But, luckily it has a few different solutions available.
-If you are really struggling with 3D print not sticking to bed, don’t be afraid to try a combination of a few of them in order to get your print to stick.
+If you are really struggling with 3D print not sticking to bed, don’t be afraid to try a combination of a few of them to get your print to stick.